 To mount the pieces of the 2x4s to the wall, large square bend hooks are screwed into the wall studs and the wood is nestled into them.

-The metal baskets were purchased at a local liquidation store, but they can be found at most big box stores, too.
-They’re attached to the wood with cup hooks.
+The metal baskets were purchased at a local liquidation store, but similar ones can be found on Amazon They’re attached to the wood with cup hooks.

 Using the three pieces cut from 2x4s as the wall mount worked well for this.
 They are heavy enough to hold the weight of the pallet wood.
 Leaving the wood natural adds to the farmhouse look of the piece.